yrgoldteeth/web-app-theme/README.md

 Web App Theme
 =============

+This is my fork of jweslley's fork of web-app-theme for Rails 3.1 support so I can ensure my Gemfile will stay pointed correctly.

 Web App Theme is a rails generator by [Andrea Franz](http://gravityblast.com) that you can use to generate admin panels quickly.
 Inspired by cool themes like [Lighthouse](http://lighthouseapp.com/), [Basecamp](http://basecamphq.com/), [RadiantCMS](http://radiantcms.org/) and others, it wants to be an idea to start developing a complete web application layout.